The Birds & The Trees

 Cities are often on the front lines of environmental change.
 This has created strong interest in finding urban greening strategies that benefit human communities and protect global biodiversity.

-This work is being led by Kayleigh Hutt-Taylor - read more about our team here!
+This work includes multiple projects led by both ECCC (Frei) and Concordia University (Ziter) with graduate students Mackenzie Guest and Siena Blier - read more about our team here!

 we are exploring